StarshipladDev/3DEngine/README.md

 > On loading in as client, gun will be oversized.
 Press 'Q' to generate a new correct-sized gun.
 FIXED AS OF 28/07/2020

-> The serverClients do not currently exit, so the program must be closed from task manager if doing multiplayer
+> *Important* The serverClients do not currently exit, so the program must be closed from task manager if doing multiplayer, otherwise there is a memory leak *Important*

 > A significant amount of input may result in some commands not being run

-> Walking into projectiles does not cause the projectiles to damage the player

 >No Turn Limit At The Moment

 ## Features(Planned In Brackets)

-(Turn Based FPS Combat)
 2+ Player Multiplayer (If you know what IP Address to connect to) Animated Enemies
 Turn-Based FPS combat (with acttual challenge )